The Kershaw County Chamber of Commerce (KCCC) held its 102nd annual meeting, awards gala and reception Tuesday at home in the Robert Mills Courthouse.

 The Kershaw County Chamber of Commerce and AT&T will present the 2012 legislative forum and reception, to be held Monday at the Fine Arts Center of Kershaw County, 810 Lyttleton St., Camden.

-James E.L.
-"Eddie" Fickling has joined the Columbia-based firm of McKay, Cauthen, Settana, & Stubley, P.A. as an associate.
-He practices in the areas of workers' compensation defense, civil litigation, and subrogation and workers' compensation appeals.
+McKay, Cauthen, Settana & Stubley, P.A. attorney James E. L. "Eddie" Fickling has passed the North Carolina Bar Exam.
+He practices in the areas of workers' compensation defense, civil litigation, subrogation and workers' compensation appeals.

 Protective Packaging Inc. of Lugoff is celebrating its 25th anniversary this year.
 To mark the company's quarter of a century in the custom folding carton industry, Protective Packaging is celebrating with a variety of special activities in 2012, including an oyster roast, a golf tournament and other events throughout the year.

 South Carolina Gov. Nikki Haley and the S.C.
 Department of Commerce recently recognized Karen Eckford, vice president and city executive for NBSC in Camden, as an ambassador for economic development from Kershaw County.

 SC Yutaka Technologies, an ATV and motorcycle parts manufacturer will close its Lugoff plant June 29, causing 150 employees to lose their jobs.
 Assistant Vice President of Operations Jim Edwards said the plant is being closed due to "external economic conditions."

 Accuride, a supplier of commercial vehicle components, will expand its operations in Kershaw County.